To begin working a new job, you must first complete several pre- and post-requisites.

 Taking a job is a commitment.
 Below are a few suggestions on how to conduct yourself on the job.
 As a member of a working unit that depends on you, you are expected to:

 - Establish a work schedule that does not interfere with your class schedule.
+Students are not permitted to work during scheduled class time, even if classes are canceled.

 - Notify your supervisor in advance of any changes to your work schedule or other commitments that will affect work availability.